 The 10-second takeaway

-For the quarter ended March 31 (Q1), Chevron whiffed on revenues and beat slightly on earnings per share.
+For the quarter ended March 31 (Q1), Chevron whiffed on revenues and beat expectations on earnings per share.

-Compared to the prior-year quarter, revenue improved slightly and GAAP earnings per share grew.
+Compared to the prior-year quarter, revenue shrank.
+GAAP earnings per share contracted slightly.

-Chevron reported revenue of $58.90 billion.
-The five analysts polled by S&P Capital IQ looked for a top line of $72.42 billion on the same basis.
-GAAP reported sales were 1.7% lower than the prior-year quarter's $56.28 billion.
+Chevron booked revenue of $56.82 billion.
+The two analysts polled by S&P Capital IQ expected revenue of $77.38 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.